 Live environment training is costly and dangerous.
 Is extended reality the answer?

 We spoke with E3IQ’s Co-Founder and Director of Extended Reality (XR), Satwik Kommabhatla, to learn more about the hazardous, inefficient nature of live environment training.
-In particular, we explored the ways in which XR can solve a range of these challenges for organisations in the oil and gas sector.
+In particular, we explored the ways in which XR can solve a range of these challenges for organisations in the energy industry.

-As industrial applications of technology help oil and gas companies become increasingly agile, training is a function that’s ripe for transformation.
+As industrial applications of technology help energy companies become increasingly agile, training is a function that’s ripe for transformation.
 Traditional classroom-based approaches are falling short on all fronts, offering limited effectiveness, presenting significant safety risks, and requiring excessive resources, says E3IQ Co-Founder and Director of Extended Reality (XR) Satwik Kommabhatla.

 “At E3IQ, we conducted a survey that yielded some striking results,” Kommabhatla says.
 “Regular classroom-based training was found on average to achieve an effectiveness rate of just 30 percent.”